slowernews/wisdom-tldr/README.md

 > *'Productivity is different from workflow engineering.'*

 [Delegate](#on-delegation) as much as possible.

-> *'Don’t postpone to tomorrow what other people can do for you today.' -- Warren Buffett*

 > *'Be productive, not cheap.
 Stop dicking around trying to figure stuff out that someone else already knows.'*